MichaelOmoniyi/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

     * The states table contains only one record where name = California (but the id can be different, as per the example)
     * Results will be sorted in ascending order by cities.id
     * The JOIN keyword not used
-    * The database name will be passed as an argument of the mysql command
+    * The database name should be passed as an argument of the mysql command

 [ Script Here ](./8-cities_of_california_subquery.sql)